CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.maxint ; Maximum size of integer that fits in a C function (i.e things like sys.setrecursionlimit()).

-- beetroot.segfault() ; FOrces python to segfault.
+- beetroot.segfault() ; Forces python to segfault.

+- beetroot.func() ; Takes an object and creates a function that returns that object.

 Memory functions and stuff:
 ===========================